Tarot of The Crone | Ellen Lorenzi-Prince | Arnell’s Art

 The book clarifies each colour aspect – those allocated to the suits and Ellen’s associations for the colour palette generally – white is the colour of bone and represents truth and purple represents the life force as magic.

-In the video I have shown the court cards.
-As you might expect in a deck that embraces all aspects of the Crone, there is no space here for Knights or Kings.
-In fact there is no place here for the ranks as we know them at all.
-The courts represent the various faces of the Crone as she is found amongst the elements.
+In the video I have shown the court cards from the deck.
+As you might expect in a deck that embraces all aspects of the Crone, there is no space here for the masculine titles of Knights or Kings.
+In fact, there is no place here for the ranks as we know them at all.
+Instead, the courts represent the various faces of the Crone as she is found amongst the elements.

 Firstly we have the four Beasts, then the next rank is Witch.
 This is followed by Grandmother and the final rank is Shadow.